 Kenya Trims Its Hopes

-Kenya cut its growth outlook to around five percent for the year.
+Kenya cut its growth outlook to about 5.3 percent for the year.
 It blamed the drag of the distant Middle East conflict.

 The budget leaned on domestic revenue and continued borrowing.
 Fiscal discipline sat in tension with the pressures of an election season.